chel-007/cms-nextjs/README.md

 After landing on their respective country homepage (or the general one), users are presented with their first view.
 To streamline the process, I decided to create separate homepage layouts for each of the five supported countries.
 This approach was also necessary since i would be creating individual country-specific pages within the pages directory.

 > The Code for these Features can be Found in
-> * pages/india, pages/nigeria, pages/france, pages/spain, pages/singapore
+> * pages/india, pages/nigeria, pages/france, pages/spain, pages/singapore, pages/general
-> * component/India {Nigeria, France, Spain, Singapore}
+> * component/India {Nigeria, France, Spain, Singapore, General}

 Each of the country pages features a `loadTranslations` function responsible for retrieving the appropriate translation file based on the country provided as a string.
 By using the country as a key, the function fetches the corresponding translation file and returns it.
 In cases where the country isn't found, the function defaults to English translation.